Spherical clustering in detection of groups of concomitant extremes: Spherical clustering and concomitant extremes

 A simple critical test of any approach is given by the angular distribution corresponding to the asymptotic independence, see case (i) in Section~\ref{sec:prelim}.
 In this case any partition of indices yields faces satisfying Assumption~\ref{assumption}.
-We take $k=2$ for simplicity and partition the index set into $I_1=\{1,\ldots,d_1\}$ and $I_2=\{d_1+1,\ldots,d\}$ for some $1\leq d_1\leq d-1$.
+We take $k=2$ for simplicity and partition the index set into $I_1=\{1,\ldots,d_1\}$ and $I_2=\{d_1+1,\ldots,d\}$ for some $1\les d_1\les d-1$.
+For $k$-means the necessary and sufficient condition~\eqref{eq:cond_means} reads